Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Introduction

-On the contrary, individuals may fall for hallucinations because they consider the search results as a warrant of truth.
-According to the heuristic-systematic model (HSM), individuals systematically process information when they have sufficient motivation and/or cognitive resources \citep{chen1999heuristic}.
-In contrast, when motivation or cognitive resources are lacking, individuals are more likely to engage in heuristic processing and make quick judgments based on simple cues, such as message length or source attractiveness \citep{todorov2002heuristic, okeefe2013elaboration}.
-Just as people mindlessly complied with a request without differentiating between bogus and real reasons \citep{langer1978mindlessness}, users tend to accept meaningless or placebic explanations just as well as those backed by legitimate reasons \citep{liu12021inAI}.
-If so, mere exposure to search results may lead users to perceive LLM outputs as more accurate, regardless of their validity.
+On the contrary, individuals may mindlessly consider the search results as a warrant of truth, and thus become more likely to fall for hallucinations.
+According to the heuristic-systematic model (HSM), individuals systematically process information when they have sufficient motivation and cognitive resources \citep{chen1999heuristic}.
+When motivation or cognitive resources are lacking, they are more likely to engage in heuristic processing and make quick judgments based on simple cues, such as message length or source attractiveness \citep{okeefe2013elaboration, todorov2002heuristic}.
+Just as people mindlessly complied with a request without differentiating between bogus and real reasons \citep{langer1978mindlessness, liang2013mindlessness}, users tend to accept placebic explanations just as well as legitimate reasons when interacting with a decision-making AI system \citep{liu12021inAI}.
+If so, mere presence of search results may lead users to believe LLM outputs as more accurate, regardless of their veracity, unless they are strongly motivated and able to process the outputs systematically.

-Considering these competing possibilities, the current research seeks to examine the efficacy of contextual search results in the context of hallucination evaluation, particularly when search results are displayed alongside LLM-generated outputs, representing AI-led web searches (termed as the ‘static’ condition) and participant-led web searches (termed as the ‘dynamic’ condition), as illustrated in Figure \ref{fig: static_dynamic}.